devesh-pl/WorkoutVideoProcessor/README.md

 Audio Feature: Spectral centroid of the audio.
 Final Score: Combined recommendation score.
 Plot: Bar chart of normalized features and final score.

+NOTE :
+- Allows users to input custom weights for visual, text, and audio modalities to personalize recommendations.